 Sometimes, you’ll see bison swim across the river if you catch the trail at the right time.
-Even though the trail is brief, there are a few spots with expansive views.
+Even though the trail is brief, a few spots have expansive views.
 Much of the trail is wheelchair-friendly and easily accomplished by kids who might not have the stamina to complete one of the longer hiking trails in the park.

-Bear in mind, also, that wet weather can make some parts of the trail muddy, so it’s always a good idea to come prepared with good shoes.
-Pick up a pamphlet at the start of the trail explaining all the sights you’ll see along the way.
+Bear in mind that wet weather can muddy some parts of the trail, so it’s always a good idea to come prepared with good shoes.
+Pick up a pamphlet at the start of the trail explaining all the sights you’ll see.

-See Related: Best Things to Do in Dickinson, North Dakota
+See Related: Things to Do in Dickinson, North Dakota

 13. Take in the Views from Buck Hill